David Orme Masson: Late life

 At the end of 1923 Masson retired from his chair at Melbourne and became professor emeritus.
 After his resignation he continued his interest in the progress of chemical science, and sat on several councils and committees.
 Masson died of cancer in South Yarra, Melbourne on 10 August 1937.

-He was survived by his wife, daughter and son.
-Lady Masson did valuable work during World War I, and was created CBE in 1918.
-The son, James Irvine Orme Masson, born at Melbourne in 1887, had a distinguished academic career, becoming Vice-Chancellor of the University of Sheffield in 1938, and elected a Fellow of the Royal Society in 1939.
-Masson published Three Centuries of Chemistry in 1925.
-A daughter, Flora Marjorie (later Mrs W. E. Bassett), published in 1940, The Governor's Lady, and another daughter, Elsie Rosaline (d.
-1935), who married the distinguished anthropologist, Bronislaw Malinowski, was also a writer; she published An Untamed Territory in 1915.

 Among his students were David Rivett who succeeded him in his chair, and Ernst Hartung who followed Rivett.
 Bertram Dillon Steele and Herbert Gepp were also his students.